-I stayed in touch with my host families from collegiate wood bat and minor league play,” said Sweets owner Jeff Cirillo.
+I stayed in touch with my host families from collegiate wood bat and minor league play,” said Jeff Cirillo, a member of the Pippins ownership group and current field manager of the Walla Walla Sweets.
 “It was great to get the occasional letter from them and to see them from time to time as I traveled around to different Major League stadiums during my playing career.
 They were a big part of my progression from college baseball to Major League Baseball.

 What is expected of a host family?